 Thunder Bay is diverse in its primary and secondary educational opportunities, schools that include French immersion programs, comprehensive special education services, an International Baccalaureate Programme and an Outdoor Education Centre.Thunder Bay is also served by French language schools and a Christian private school.
 Post secondary options are varied and plentiful.
-Thunder Bay is home to Lakehead University, Confederation College, the West Campus of the Northern Ontario School of Medicine and the newest Law School in Canada.
+Thunder Bay is home to Lakehead University, Confederation College, the West Campus of the Northern Ontario School of Medicine and the Bora Laskin Faculty of Law.
 The College and University provide core programs in many areas including Aviation, Forestry, Business,Nursing, and Aboriginal Studies, along with specialized affiliated and independent program opportunities.

 Flights to all major Canadian destinations are frequent and affordable.
 Thunder Bay is serviced by Canadian and regional air carriers which provide daily service from the Thunder Bay International Airport (the third busiest in Ontario, after Toronto and Ottawa).
 Thunder Bay is located 40 minutes from the Minnesota border, making it easy to travel to major U.S. destinations.
 All the benefits of a major centre are available here in the unspoiled beauty of the north.